tmbluth/Udacitys-ML-Engineer-with-Microsoft-Azure/Capstone Project/README.md

 Model Accuracy:
 I chose a `normalized_root_mean_squared_error` (normalized RMSE) as the primary evaluation metric for the models to compete on.
 Regular RMSE gives an accurate representation of how far off the predictions are in either direction from the true price.
 That value is then normalized to account for any scaling discrepancies between modeling algorithms.
 This normalization will allow AutoML to compare all models apples to apples and pick the best model.
 This metric was calculated setting `validation_data` to our validation dataset to evaluate out-of-time data instead of random time periods within the trainig dataset.
 I also turned on `featurization` to `auto` which takes longer but could be important in automatically creating training features that would boost model performance.

+Instead of deploying this model to an endpoint I used pipeline batch scoring to be able to compare it to endpoint deployment.

 ### Results